stroemlind/cosmos/README.md

 * View popular posts: As a User/Admin, I can view a list of the post with the most Likes/Votes to see which posts are the most popular.

-* Account Registration: As a User, I can create a user profile to use the website's functionalities.
+* Account Registration: As a User, I can create a User profile to use the website's functionalities.

 * Approve Comments: As Admin of the web application, I can approve or disapprove of comments to filter out objectionable comments.

 * Deleting of created Content: As a Verified User, I get notified if I want to delete a post or comment I made and get a chance to regret it.

 ## UX
 The forum's design is minimalistic yet a bit colorful to let the topics and posts speak for the website.
-Cosmos wants the user to feel like they are in a record store with a modern twist, refering to space.
+Cosmos wants the User to feel like they are in a record store with a modern twist, refering to space.

 ### Colour Scheme
 The website's primary colors are: